Mabel McKay

 Mabel McKay (1907–1993) was a member of the Long Valley Cache Creek Pomo Indians and was of Patwin descent.
-She was the last Dreamer of the Pomo people and was renowned for her basket weaving.
+She was the last dreamer of the Pomo people and was renowned for her basket weaving.
+She sat on California's first Native American Heritage Commission.

 Life

-McKay was born on 12 January 1907 in Nice in Lake County, California.
-Her father was Yanta Boone (Potter Valley Pomo) and her mother was Daisy Hansen (Lolsel Cache Creek Pomo).
-She was raised by her maternal grandmother, Sarah Taylor, who taught her both the Long Valley Cache Creek language and how to identify and forage for medicinal plants.
+McKay was born on January 12, 1907, in Nice in Lake County, California.
+Her father was Yonta Boone (Potter Valley Pomo) and her mother was Daisy Hansen (Lolsel Cache Creek Pomo).
+She was raised by her maternal grandmother, Sarah Taylor, who taught her the Long Valley Cache Creek language and how to forage for medicinal plants.
 At the age of eight, she was guided by her dreams to weave her first basket.
 She did not attend school past the third grade due to a series of illnesses.

 Basket-weaving

-Weaving for McKay was a spiritual path, not a craft.
+McKay claimed that weaving, for her, was a spiritual path rather than a craft.
 She claimed she was strictly instructed by Spirit as to how and what to weave.
 Because of the sacred nature of her weaving, she usually wove in private.
-She used sedge for her baskets, and redbud for the red designs, as per Pomo tradition.
-Some of her baskets also used feathers.
+In keeping with Pomo tradition, she used sedge for her baskets and redbud for the red designs.
+Some of her baskets also used feathers.Her baskets were featured in many newspapers and she was viewed as a prodigy.

-Her baskets were featured in many newspapers as a prodigy of her craft.
-She began giving demonstrations in the State Indian Museum in Sacramento, refusing to sell them and only giving them as gifts.
+She began giving demonstrations in the State Indian Museum in Sacramento, where she refused to sell the baskets she made and instead gave them as gifts.
 In the late 1970s she began teaching basket-weaving classes for both native and non-native students.
-She continued with her baskets until death, and many have become prized exhibits in museums such as the National Museum of Natural History.
+She continued with her baskets until death, and many have been exhibited in museums such as the National Museum of Natural History.

 Academic and advisory work

-In the late 1960s McKay was on the Native American Advisory Council for a proposed dam in Dry Creek, which would disturb an ancestral Pomo village site and long-standing beds of sedge.
+In the late 1960s, McKay was on the Native American Advisory Council for a proposed dam in Dry Creek, which threatened to disturb an ancestral Pomo village site and long-standing beds of sedge.
 Although they could not prevent the dam's construction, the council was able to document the site and transplant some of the sedge beds.

-McKay was also a well-respected scholar who spoke at universities and served as a cultural consultant for anthropologists.
+McKay also spoke at universities and served as a cultural consultant for anthropologists.
 She spoke at the New School in New York with Essie Parrish on March 14, 1972.
-In 1976 she was appointed to California’s first Native American Heritage Commission.
+In 1976 she was appointed to California's first Native American Heritage Commission.

 Medicine

-McKay also became a well respected healer among those in her community.
+McKay also became a well known-healer among those in her community.
 She was one of the last Pomo dream doctors, and would often travel great distances to tend to her patients.

 Personal life

-Prior to the end of World War ll, Mabel married Charlie McKay, with whom she had a son, Marshall (1952-2021).
+Prior to the end of World War II, Mabel married Charlie McKay, with whom she had a son, Marshall (1952–2021).
 After Charlie died in the 1960s, McKay worked at an apple cannery.